Doug Harvey (ice hockey): Off-ice business

 Outside of hockey, Harvey had several business ventures.
 After building his own home, Harvey and his brothers began a housebuilding business in 1953, and they later established an aluminum window business as well.
 Harvey, who was well known for his hockey career at this point, would spend most of his time talking to clients, leaving Alf and Howard to do the physical work.
-In the early 1960s Harvey opened up a restaurant in Montreal, Chez Doug Harvey, with an associate he had recently met.
+In the early 1960s Harvey opened a restaurant in Montreal, Chez Doug Harvey, with an associate he had recently met.
 The restaurant proved a massive financial failure, with his partner absconding with a large amount of money, and ultimately cost Harvey around $65,000, equal to nearly two years' pay for him.
 It also took a serious toll on his family's finances, which were exacerbated when he played in the minor leagues, making far less than he had in the NHL; on several occasions friends would help cover the mortgage to prevent Harvey from defaulting.

 Starting in the mid-1960s Harvey started a summer hockey school for young boys.
 He would lead a two-week school instructing them on how to play better, and would often buy equipment and board players who were unable to cover the associated costs.
 The school ran yearly until 1979.
 While in Ottawa in 1972 Harvey was arrested for having a concealed weapon without a permit, as he was trying to board a plane.
-He was given a 6-month suspended sentence, and the gun was confiscated.
+He was given a six-month suspended sentence, and the gun was confiscated.
 In the early 1980s Harvey was offered a job at the Connaught Park Racetrack in Aylmer, Quebec, living with and working for the family of NHL founder Tommy Gorman's son, Joe Gorman, as well as the opportunity to live in retired railcar that had been used by Canadian prime minister John Diefenbaker in the 1950s, and subsequently purchased by the Gorman family.
-Doug accepted the position and lived with Gorman's as a part of their family until his return to Montreal.
+Doug accepted the position and lived with the Gormans as a part of their family until his return to Montreal.

 For years, Harvey battled alcoholism while suffering from bipolar disorder.
 In 1985 he was offered a job with the Montreal Canadiens as a scout.
 He died on December 26, 1989, due to cirrhosis of the liver, a week after his 65th birthday, and was interred in the Notre-Dame-des-Neiges Cemetery in Montreal.